Peripheral Artery Disease (PAD) Treatment in Dallas, TX

-Peripheral Artery disease is a condition that most often affects blood vessels in your legs, as arteries become blocked by a buildup of cholesterol.
-Dallas area PAD Specialist Dr. Robert Handley has over a decade diagnosing and treating peripheral vascular disease at his office near Dallas, TX.
-If you suffer from Peripheral Artery Disease and are looking for the best PAD treatment in the Dallas area, contact North Texas Vein and Vascular to schedule your consultation today.
+Peripheral Artery disease is a condition characterized by blocked arteries due to a buildup of cholesterol.
+Dr. Robert Handley, the PAD Specialist, has over two decades diagnosing and treating peripheral artery disease at his office near Dallas, TX.
+If you suffer from Peripheral Artery Disease and are looking for the best PAD treatment in the Dallas area, contact North Texas Vein & Vascular to schedule your consultation.

 PAD is a serious condition that affects up to 10 million Americans.
 Commonly occurring in the legs and pelvis, peripheral artery disease is the most common form of peripheral vascular disease (PVD).
 It is a narrowing or blockage of the arteries that supply oxygenated blood to the outer areas of the body.
 The main culprit in developing PAD is atherosclerosis; a build-up of plaque along the arterial wall resulting in arteries becoming thick and stiff.
 PAD may also be a hereditary condition associated with obesity, lack of physical activity, smoking, diabetes, hypertension, and aging (over 60).